Switchboard: 01305 251150

 You do not need to take a day off work until the day of the examination.

 The rectum and the lower colon must be completely emptied of faeces for the procedure to be performed.
-You will need to start a light diet two days before your procedure and take laxative tablets that have been prescribed (please follow the instructions below and not those of the manufacturer).
+You will need to start a light diet two days before your procedure and take medication that has been prescribed.
+(NB: please follow the instructions attached and not those of the manufacturer).

 Instructions for bowel preparation prior to your flexible sigmoidoscopy